codess-aus/FCC100DaysOfCode/README.md

 #Day039 #100DaysOfCode Today I went from "what the hell?" to "well yeah, obvi I'd write it that way.
 Less is more, right?"
 I definitely couldn't do this yet without the guidance, but I could read it and pick out what's wrong if someone else coded it.
 That's progress right?

+#Day040 #100daysofcode My brain hurts!
+"Optimism is the faith that leads to achievement.
+Nothing can be done without hope and confidence."
+Helen Keller